nanoframework/Samples/samples/AzureSDK/DpsSampleApp/README.md

 ## Usage

-You **must** be connected to a network and have a valid date and time.
+The device **must** be connected to the Internet and have a valid date and time.

 ### Provisioning using symmetric key

-For symmetric key provisioning you only need the following elements:
+For symmetric key provisioning you need the following elements:

 - A registration ID
 - The ID Scope